 "It became a parlor game in Washington.
 Everybody was obsessed with the idea that Gary Condit, congressman from California, had something to do with this murder of a young intern."

-The allegations pushed Condit's political career to the brink and in July 2001, he admitted to having a sexual relationship with Levy.
+The allegations pushed Condit's political career to the brink and in July 2001, sources told ABC News that Condit had admitted having a sexual relationship with Levy to police.
 In an interview with ABC News' "Primetime," he denied knowing anything about Levy's disappearance and stated that he did not kill her.
 No evidence ever connected Condit to Levy's disappearance.

 Last year after a decade without any actionable leads, authorities charged Guandique with murder, kidnapping and attempted sexual assault among other counts.
 Guandique, an illegal immigrant from El Salvador, was already serving a 10-year sentence for separate assaults that took place in Rock Creek Park.